-If you are not eligible for a HSA, or become ineligible to continue an HSA, you are eligible for a Health Reimbursement Arrangement (HRA).
-Although a HRA is similar to a HSA, there are major differences.
+If you are not eligible for an HSA, or become ineligible to continue an HSA, you are eligible for a Health Reimbursement Arrangement (HRA).
+Although an HRA is similar to an HSA, there are major differences.

 - An HRA does not earn interest. - An HRA is not portable if you leave the Federal government or switch to another plan.